-In recent years it has become harder and harder for young first time buyers to get onto the property market.
-The 2008 financial crash saw the slowdown of rising property prices, yet in most countries they continue to significantly outpace the rise in salaries.
-In the UK in particular many under 40s are struggling to get a foot on the ladder, forcing them to spend copious amounts of money on renting.
+In recent years it has become harder and harder for young first-time buyers to get onto the property market.
+The 2008 financial crash saw the slowdown of rising property prices, yet in most countries, they continue to significantly outpace the rise in salaries.
+In the UK, in particular, many under 40s are struggling to get a foot on the ladder, forcing them to spend copious amounts of money on rent.

-Using data from the Global Property Guide and the Hay’s Group Global Salary Forecast and cross-referencing the change in property prices with average salary in 33 countries in 2016, the relocation experts at MoveHub have determined the best countries for first time buyers.
+Using data from the Global Property Guide and the Hay’s Group Global Salary Forecast and cross-referencing the change in property prices with the average salary in 33 countries in 2016, the relocation experts at MoveHub have determined the best countries for first-time buyers.

 UAE took the top spot where average real wages enjoyed a boost in 2016, while at the same time the nation’s property market experienced a slump in value of -7.96%.
 The recent sharp decline in home prices in some of the country’s hotspot cities suggests that the affordability gap is closing considerably quicker in comparison to other international regions.